AFLplusplus/AFLplusplus/README.md

   Among others, the following features and patches have been integrated:

-  * NeverZero patch for afl-gcc, llvm_mode, qemu_mode and unicorn_mode which prevents a wrapping map value to zero, increases coverage
+  * NeverZero patch for afl-gcc, instrumentation, qemu_mode and unicorn_mode which prevents a wrapping map value to zero, increases coverage
   * Persistent mode, deferred forkserver and in-memory fuzzing for qemu_mode
   * Unicorn mode which allows fuzzing of binaries from completely different platforms (integration provided by domenukk)
   * The new CmpLog instrumentation for LLVM and QEMU inspired by [Redqueen](https://www.syssec.ruhr-uni-bochum.de/media/emma/veroeffentlichungen/2018/12/17/NDSS19-Redqueen.pdf)